How to make the most of your study holiday

 films or videos.

-For the students' favourites at the Language Institute TREFFPUNKT have a look at our page German cinema.
+For the students' favourites at the Sprachinstitut TREFFPUNKT have a look at our page German cinema.

 Pay attention to an attached booklet with all song texts.
 Listen also to German radio.